JTOTAT/WildThing-Arduino-Code/README.md

 Arduino uno shield for reading a sparkfun joysyick to control two REV spark motor controllers Pins are for speed selection

-Also see bmps of arduino wildthing printed circut board artwork Also included is a DXF file to inport into your CAD
+Also see bmps of arduino wildthing printed circuit board artwork Also included is a DXF file to inport into your CAD